 The combined shot improves adherence to the childhood vaccination schedule, which in turn helps prevent disease outbreaks, panelists opposed to changing the recommendation said.

-Moreover, changing guideliness would take away parents’ options by reducing their access to the MMRV vaccine.
-For example, the Vaccines For Children program would no longer pay for the MMRV vaccine, although health insurers committed to covering any shot recommended as of Sept.
+Moreover, changing guidelines could take away parents’ options by reducing their access to the MMRV vaccine.
+For example, the Vaccines For Children program may no longer be able to pay for the MMRV vaccine, although health insurers committed to covering any shot recommended as of Sept.
 1 through the end of 2026.

-The committee voted 8-1, with three abstentions, to retain the program’s coverage under the old CDC recommendations, which includes the combined MMRV shot.
-Committee members were confused about the meaning of this second vote, wondering whether it would mean differing guidelines depending on how a child’s vaccine was covered.
+On Thursday, the committee voted 8-1, with three abstentions, to retain the program’s coverage under the old CDC recommendations, which includes the combined MMRV shot.
+Committee members were unsure of the meaning of this second vote, wondering whether it would mean differing guidelines depending on how a child’s vaccine was covered.
 Meissner abstained as a result.

 Meissner didn’t agree.
 “Febrile seizures occur in 3% to 5% of all children.
 They're common, and every pediatrician is experienced in febrile seizures, and we know that the prognosis is excellent,” he said.